senhasegura/execution-templates/CONTRIBUTE.md

 - Use a concise and clear name
 - Save your template in the correct directory
 - Insert comments (#) in your template to help other users understand it
-- The doesn't need an extension
+- The file doesn't need an extension

 Feel free to use and copy the structure from other folders.